22 Key Differences Between Old Money and New Money Millionaires

 Fashion and Style Preferences

-There’s a reason you don’t see old money covered in designer logos.
-Their fashion is about timeless quality, bespoke tailoring, classic pieces, never anything too trendy.
-It’s elegance that whispers, not shouts.
+There’s a reason you don’t see old money wealth covered in designer logos.
+Their fashion revolves around timeless tailoring, bespoke quality, and understated elegance.
+It’s classic style that whispers instead of shouts.

 Attitudes Toward Tradition